Adyen/adyen-terminal-api-ios/README.md

 # Adyen Terminal API for iOS

 **TerminalAPIKit** for iOS helps with integrating Adyen's [Terminal API](https://docs.adyen.com/point-of-sale/terminal-api) into your iOS POS app.
 The kit provides the models to create a Terminal API `SaletoPOIRequest`, and to decode the received `SaletoPOIResponse`.
+For local Terminal API integrations, the kit also helps with protecting local communications.

 ## Install TerminalAPIKit
 TerminalAPIKit for iOS is available through [Swift Package Manager](https://swift.org/package-manager/).